mhogervo/CERN_HT/README.md

-# CERN_HT
-Hamiltonian truncation tutorial for CERN workshop
+# Hamiltonian truncation tutorial for the CERN workshop (May 2022)

 This is a example Hamiltonian truncation script.
 It applies to both the 2d massive scalar field on R x [0,L] and its counterpart on AdS_2.
 The script computes two spectral densities that appear at second order in perturbation theory.